 Mean survival from symptom onset is between six and nine years with some people living beyond fifteen years after onset.
+Many people have a much shorter life span than the published average, by the time diagnosis is made they may be 2-3 years into the disease journey.
 No two people will present with the same symptoms or the same rate of progression.
 There is little difference in duration between MSA-P and MSA-C, although progression in MSA-P is more rapid.